 - 1. Ensure you have a colleague with you do not view the misuse alone. - 2.
-Report the misuse immediately to the head teacher (or named proxy) and ensure that there is no further access to the device.
+Report the misuse immediately to the Headteacher (or named proxy) and ensure that there is no further access to the device.
 Record all actions taken. - 3.
-If the material is offensive but not illegal, the head teacher should then: - Remove the device to a secure place. - Instigate an audit of all ICT equipment by the schools ICT managed service providers or technical teams to ensure there is no risk of pupils accessing inappropriate materials in the school. - Identify the precise details of the material. - Contact HR and LADO and follow their advice. - Take appropriate disciplinary action (undertaken by Headteacher). - Inform management committee of the incident. - 4.
-In an extreme case where the material is of an illegal nature: - Contact the local police and follow their advice.

-If requested to remove the device to a secure place and document what you have done.
+If the material is offensive but not illegal, the Headteacher should then: - Remove the device to a secure place. - Instigate an audit of all ICT equipment by the schools ICT managed service providers or technical teams to ensure there is no risk of pupils accessing inappropriate materials in the school. - Identify the precise details of the material. - Contact HR and LADO and follow their advice. - Take appropriate disciplinary action (undertaken by Headteacher). - Inform the Local Governing Body of the incident. - 4.
+In an extreme case where the material is of an illegal nature: - Contact the local police and follow their advice. - If requested, to remove the device to a secure place and document what you have done.